-We’ve all probably heard the phrase “You should be ashamed of yourself” at some point.
+Most of us have probably heard the phrase “You should be ashamed of yourself!” at some point.
 But what does it mean to be ashamed?
 How can you tell if you are experiencing shame and where does it come from?
 Can you feel too much or too little shame?
-Can you heal from shame?
 How is it different from guilt?
-These are all very good questions but they are not easy to answer because the experience of shame is very complicated.
+Can you overcome feelings of shame?
+These are all very good questions, but they are not easy to answer because the experience of shame is very complicated.

-Shame is usually accompanied by a physical reaction such as feeling flushed or experiencing physiological reactions from feeling anxious (i.e., stomach upset, nausea).
-The person who feels ashamed wants to hide from others or keep the thing he or she is ashamed of a secret.
+People who feel ashamed want to hide from others or keep the things they are ashamed of a secret.
 The anxiety they feel is related to their fear that they will be found out or exposed.
-The physical sensation of flushing often comes as a result of their belief that they’ve been “seen” and are being judged.
+A physical sensation, such as flushing, can sometimes come as a result of their belief that they’ve been “seen” and are being judged.

-Shame is a necessary human emotion that helps us develop a moral compass but it can become destructive in our lives.
+Shame is a necessary human emotion that helps us develop a moral compass, but it can become destructive in our lives.
 It can lead us to believe that we have to be perfect or else we are not lovable.
 It can lead us to withdraw from others.
 It can lead us to be defensive and distant.
 It can lead us to feel depressed and anxious.
-It can lead us to be overly responsible and to seek approval excessively.
+It can lead us to be overly responsible and to excessively seek approval.
 It is often the experience that underlies addiction, infidelity, perfectionism, eating disorders, excessive dependency in relationships, and so many other problematic behaviors.

 Just as the experience of shame differs across individuals and families, it can differ across cultures and religions as well.
 In many groups, there are prescribed behaviors that call upon you to feel ashamed.
-This can be healthy as it allows people to understand what is morally expected – to learn right from wrong.
-Shame becomes problematic when it is excessive.
+This can be healthy as it allows people to understand what behaviors are expected, but shame can become

 The first step to moving past shame is to begin to recognize it in your life.
 Notice when others are shaming you but also notice the ways in which you shame yourself.
 Do you say things to yourself like: